-Below the graph is a historical table that will give information and status of the most recent rundowns. including current PSet, accepted/failed rundown status, torque and angle.
+Below the graph is a historical table that will give information and status of the most recent rundowns, including current PSet, accepted/failed rundown status, torque and angle.

-Arrows allow user to scroll left or right for viewing real time Job information such as Run Screen or rundown indicators.
+Arrows allow user to scroll through screens that show real time Job information such as Run Screen or rundown indicators.